Ciao Alberto: Development

-Ciao Alberto was directed by McKenna Jean Harris and produced by Matt DeMartini with Enrico Casarosa as an executive producer.
+Ciao Alberto was directed by McKenna Harris and produced by Matt DeMartini with Enrico Casarosa as an executive producer.

 Music

-Dan Romer, who composed the music for the Pixar film Luca, composed the music for Ciao Alberto.
+Dan Romer, who composed the music for Luca, composed the music for Ciao Alberto.
 The score was released on November 12, 2021.

 Track listing

 Release

 Ciao Alberto was released on November 12, 2021, as a Disney+ exclusive short film.

 Reception

 Audience viewership

-According to Whip Media, Ciao Alberto was the 8th most watched film across all platforms in the United States, during the week of November 14, 2022.
+According to Whip Media, Ciao Alberto was the 8th most watched film across all platforms in the United States during the week of November 14, 2022.

 Critical reception

 Jennifer Roy of CBR.com found the short film to be an example of how communication matters between a parent and a child to build a strong bond, stating, "While Luca did subtextually set up Massimo as Alberto's new parental figure, Ciao Alberto makes this subtext text and shows that a large part of parenting is learning to adapt to each individual child's needs to make sure they feel supported and loved unconditionally."
 Jay Snook of The Good Men Project complimented the humor of the short film.
 Stephanie Morgan of Common Sense Media gave the short a 4 out of 5, praised the short film for the depiction of positive messages and role models, citing communication and perseverance, and complimented the diverse representations, writing, "Kids will love the silly adventures, while parents will appreciate the social-emotional lessons, like how Massimo learns to become a better communicator in order to improve his relationship with Alberto."